AlgoveraAI/streamlit-metamask/README.md

-# 🦊 Streamlit MetaMask component
+# 🦊 Web3 Streamlit Components

+(previously Streamlit MetaMask Component)

-This repository contains the code behind the Streamlit MetaMask component that you can use to turn your Streamlit apps into dapps.
+This repository contains the code behind the Web3 Streamlit Components that you can use to turn your Streamlit apps into dapps interacting with Web3.

+The current documentation is available [here](docs.md).

 ## 🏗 Development